Herefordopterus: Description

 Herefordopterus was a small-sized eurypterid with only 12 cm (5 in) in length, being surpassed in size by other pterygotioids such as Slimonia acuminata with 100 cm (39 in) or Jaekelopterus rhenaniae and (potentially) Erettopterus grandis with 2.5 m (8.2 ft).
-This size makes it the smallest genus and one of the smallest species of the entire Pterygotioidea superfamily, the related Hughmilleria wangi at 6 cm (3 in) being the smallest one.
+This size makes it the smallest genus and one of the smallest species of the entire Pterygotioidea superfamily, the related Hunanopterus wangi at 6 cm (3 in) being the smallest one.

 It had a parabolic (approximately U-shaped) to campanulate (bell-shaped) carapace (head plate) with an angular anterior margin that narrows toward the eyes, the second to fifth pair of prosomal appendages with a single pair of short spines on each podomere (leg segments) and large oval and marginal eyes.
 The ocelli (light-sensitive simple eyes) were relatively large and placed between the posterior part of the eyes.
 The postabdominal segments (segments 8 to 12) were longer than the preabdominal segments (segments 1 to 7) and lacking of ornamentation.
 It had 12-13 gnathobasic (of the gnathobase, a lower appendage used in feeding) teeth in the sixth appendage, as in pterygotids.
 The genital operculum (a plate-like segment which contains the genital aperture) of Herefordopterus was composed by two fused opercular segments posterior to the deltoid plates (two small plates above the genital appendage), which are more clearly expressed in the type B specimens (assumed to be males).
 It was ornamented with prominent scales.
 The telson (the most posterior segment of the body) was wide anteriorly posteriorly tapering to a lanceolate shape with a keel.
 It presents a marginal ornamentation of crenulated (slightly notched) margins composed of dark scales.

 Herefordopterus stands out for its great resemblance to Hughmilleria with derived (more "advanced") elements reminiscent of Slimonidae and Pterygotidae, such as its number of gnathobasic teeth or the ornamentation of the telson.